jeremy-daily/TeensyCaper/README.md

 ### Man-in-the-Middle Cable
 This cable connects to one J1939 connector with a plug housing on CAN1 of the TeensyCaper and another receptical housing to J1939 on CAN2.
 The CAN 2 cavities are not used on the 9-pin connector.
 Power, ground, and J1708 are doubled up on the plug housing.

+## SD Card
+###

+Add the following lines to the beginning of the setup() function:

+  pinMode(SDCS, OUTPUT);
+  digitalWrite(SDCS, HIGH);   // de-select the SD Card

+  where SDCS is the chip select pin for the SD card.

+  The SD Card holder from PJRC will not work with the CAN because it uses Pin 4.
+Therefore, you must cut the pin 4 off the SD card holder and connect it somewhere else, like pin A1.

+##Arduino
+1. Download Teensyduino with FlexCAN
+2. Install library for SD cards from https://github.com/greiman/SdFat-beta

+#Software Operations
+The philosophy of this setup is to run different operations by using different example sketches.

+##Formatting the SD Card
+With an SD card installed in the SD card expansion shield for Teensy ()